It Could Make Your Business a Shade Better

 Office Environment and Furnishings

 You may not be planning a major redecoration project at your facilities.
-But color can play an important role when you do – or even when you add or replace desks, chairs, fabric panels, curtains and other components of the office environment.
+However, color can play an important role when you do—or even when you add or replace desks, chairs, fabric panels, curtains and other components of the office environment.

 The mellow warmth of Living Coral could add a relaxing freshness to the surroundings and bring a similar re-energizing of attitudes and spirits.
 Most people rearrange and replace things around their homes periodically.
 Perhaps it’s time to change up something in your workspace besides updated computers and technology.

 Even in this so-called “digital age” your people are exposed to plenty of printed material.
-It includes employee/human resources correspondence like memos and newsletters as well as the many business forms they process in the average month.
+It includes employee/human resources correspondence like memos and newsletters and the many business forms they process in the average month.
 A new look with a splash of color may attract new attention to tired forms.
-But it might add more than just a positive “vibe” to order forms, account statements, invoices and the like.
+But it might add more than just a positive “vibe” to order forms, account statements, and invoices.
 That extra attention may help prevent errors born of robotic completion of repetitive forms.

-But many of these forms are also seen by customers, who would receive the same subtle reinforcement.
-They may conclude that If the company they deal with is attuned to modern fashion trends and practices, it is also “up to date” in other important ways, as well.
+But customers, who would receive the same subtle reinforcement also seen many of these forms.
+They may conclude that if they attune the company they deal with to modern fashion trends and practices, it is also “up to date” in other important ways, as well.